Dinger1112/BetterYouTubeSubs/README.md

 # BetterYoutubeSubs
-Filter the videos that show up in your YouTube subscription feed to better manage the content you want to watch.
+Filter the videos that show up in your YouTube subscription feed to better manage the content you want to watch. <br>
+Supported browsers: Firefox

 ## Features
 ### Filter by